dgolbourn/pcraft/README.md

 For server admins
 -----------------

-1. Create a AWS Stack using the Cloudformation template `aws/cf.yml`
+1. Create an AWS Stack using the Cloudformation template `aws/cf.yml`

 3. Enjoy